clach04/pebble_watchface_framework/README.md

 Simple Tutorial 3
 -----------------

+FIXME this is for Cloud Pebble which requires self hosting

 1. Import into Cloud CodeSpace - see Instructions section
 2. Add a Resource (lower left corner), load a TTF font, e.g. upload the .ttf files from https://www.fontsquirrel.com/fonts/permanent-marker
 3. Name the resource `FONT_50` - 50 means scale to 50 (optional enter in the CHARACTERS field `[0-9:.]` to only use the characters needed for time, makes watchface smaller), Click Save.